Gonorrhea

 • Gram staining and culture

-Gonorrhea is diagnosed when gonococci are detected via microscopic examination using a nucleic acid–based test, Gram stain, or culture of genital fluids, blood, or joint fluids (obtained by needle aspiration).
+Gonorrhea is diagnosed when gonococci are detected via a nucleic acid–based test, microscopic examination using Gram stain, or culture of genital fluids, blood, or joint fluids (obtained by needle aspiration).

 Gram stain is sensitive and specific for gonorrhea in men with urethral discharge; gram-negative intracellular diplococci typically are seen.
 Gram stain is much less accurate for infections of the cervix, pharynx, and rectum and is not recommended for diagnosis at these sites.

 Culture is sensitive and specific, but because gonococci are fragile and fastidious, samples taken using a swab need to be rapidly plated on an appropriate medium (eg, modified Thayer-Martin) and transported to the laboratory in a carbon dioxide–containing environment.
-Blood and joint fluid samples should be sent to the laboratory with notification that gonococcal infection is suspected.
+Blood and joint fluid samples should be sent to the laboratory with notification that gonorrhea is suspected.
 Because NAATs have replaced culture in most laboratories, finding a laboratory that can provide culture and sensitivity testing may be difficult and require consultation with a public health or infectious disease specialist.

 Men with urethritis